YCS Graeme Crawford - Your Author's Choice

-If you ask anyone who was City's best ever goalkeeper, you will get several different answers.
-There is no true way that you can compare keepers from different eras, its hard enough deciding who England's number one keeper is today, try comparing keepers through the ages and you are asking for problems.
+If you ask anyone who was City's best ever goalkeeper, you will get many different answers.
+There is no true way that you can compare keepers from different eras, its hard enough deciding who is the best keeper in England today, try comparing keepers through the ages and you are asking for problems.
+Its fair to say, this page gets more feedback than any other page as people put forward their own candidates for City's best ever keeper

 Whilst I have supported City, I could put forward Dean Kiely, Roger Jones and Graeme Crawford as prime contenders.
-Stretch the imagination a little, and Mike Stowell, Eddie Blackburn, Ron Hillyard and Mike Walker could be added to the list.
-Older readers might add Tommy Forgan, Mick Granger, Des Thompson, Peter Pickering and Norman Wharton to the list.
+Stretch the imagination a little, Mike Stowell, Eddie Blackburn, Ron Hillyard and Mike Walker could be added to the list.
+Older readers might also name Tommy Forgan, Mick Granger, Des Thompson, Peter Pickering or Norman Wharton.

-Afraid of nothing, New Frontiers attempted to decide who is the best ever York City goalkeeper.
+Afraid of nothing, in 1994, new frontiers attempted to decide who is the best ever York City goalkeeper.
+Further updates have refreshed the page.

-Straight away, I've excluded the keepers who didn't play more than 50 games for City.
-Then, using each keeper's City career record (until 1994) of games won, drawn and lost and awarded 2 points for each game won and one point for each game drawn.
-Bonus points have been awarded for every clean sheet kept and points lost for every game where City conceded more than 2 goals.
+Straight away, I've only included established keepers and have excluded the keepers who didn't play more than 25 league games for City.
+Then, using each keeper's City career record of games won, drawn and lost and awarded 2 points for each game won and one point for each game drawn.
+A bonus point has been awarded for every clean sheet kept and a point lost for every game where City conceded more than 2 goals.
 You could argue that the bonus points and points lost discriminate against the older keepers who played in an era of higher scoring games when clean sheets were harder to come by and it was more common to concede 3 or more goals in a game.
 However, I've included them as they give an indication of keeper performance, rather than team performance.
+League (and play off) games only are included.
+Results are based on pure match results, no weighting is made for the level where City were playing, team performance / league position or the quality of the defence in front of the keeper.

-I put all this information into my computer and come out with a winner.
-Step forward Roger Jones.
+I put all this information into my computer and out come the winner.
+Step forward Peter Jameson.
 York City's best ever goalkeeper.
-In close pursuit are Dean Kiely, Des Thompson, Ron Hillyard and.
+In close pursuit are Roger Jones, Tommy Evans, Michael Ingham, Des Thompson and Dean Kiely.
+Download details of all 70+ keepers here.

 Keeper